AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/sensible_left_interview.doc.md

 ## Description

-`Typelivore::SensibleLeftInterview` accepts a list of elements and a variable number of predicates and produces a function.
+`Typelivore::SensibleLeftInterview` accepts a list of elements.
-When invoked, the function first binds the second list to the front of every predicate.
+Its first layer accepts a list of predicates and returns a function such that when invoked, the function first binds the arguments to the front of every predicate;
-Then, it returns the index of the first element that satisfies all newly formed predicates, or `-1` if the element is not found.
+then, it returns the index of the first element that satisfies all newly formed predicates or `-1` if the element is not found.
 <pre><code>   Arguments...
 -> Predicates...
 -> LeftSides